-While not discussed in the main article, we notice a difference in the magnitude between two amplitudes of the "S"-feature: the deviation of the (0,1) charge state into conventional (1,0) region generally shows a smaller amplitude compared to deviation into the (0,1) region, see Supplementary Fig. 1c.
-This asymmetry is further discussed in Supplementary Information A 2 and B 4.
+S feature: the deviation of the (0,1) charge state into the conventional (1,0) region generally shows a smaller amplitude compared to the deviation into the (0,1) region; see Fig. 5(c).
+This asymmetry is further discussed in Appendices A 2 and B 4.
 There we show that the spin degeneracy of the electronic levels can explain this asymmetry.
-In the main text, δ_s is extracted from the amplitude of the sine fit without taking the asymmetry of the "S"-feature into account.
+In the main text, δ_s is extracted from the amplitude of the sine fit without taking the asymmetry of the S feature into account.
 As a consequence, δ_s of the main text is the average of the two amplitudes.

-1. Quantifying δ{s} of "S"-shape
+1. Quantifying δ_s of the S shape